Franklalalala/AutoSteper/README.md

 <center>Overview of the Stepwise model.</center>

 Demonstration of core functions could be found in `./tests`.
+Documentation could be found in `./AutoSteper_doc.pdf`.

 ## Install